ncatlab/nlab-content/pages/6/1/6/0/616/content.md

 ##Idea##

-Directed Homotopy Theory is a form of [[homotopy theory]] which tries to study the properties of [[directed space]]s.
-Much of the impetus for the theory initially came from work on modelling concurrent process.
+Directed Homotopy Theory is a variant of [[homotopy theory]] which aims to study the properties of [[directed space]]s.
+Much of the impetus for the theory  comes from work on modelling concurrent process.
 It can also be seen as a way of studying an 'evolving' space.
 This is discussed in more detail in the entry on [[motivation for directed homotopy]].

 The following examples illustrate the sort of problems that arise: